 Add To Favorites

-Create cool textured designs with rubbing plates that you made yourself.
-Then create one-of-a-kind textured cards with Crayola® Color Sticks that you can use for any occasion.
+Create cool textured designs with rubbing plates that students make themselves.
+Then create one-of-a-kind textured cards with Crayola® Color Sticks that can be used for any occasion.

 For younger children, this step can be completed by an adult ahead of time.